-Conjoint results showed that cost, durability, availability and retreatability were important factors influencing farmers' choice of a zero grazing net.
-The results provide evidence that transaction costs play an important role in farmers' choice of a zero grazing net.
+Conjoint results showed that price, distance, and trust were important factors in choice of crush pen by famers.
+The results provide evidence that transaction costs play an important role in farmers' choice of a crush pen.
 On gender basis, it was found that there were significant differences in transaction costs faced by men and women in accessing T&T control technologies.